thiaagodev/thiaagodev/README.md

   </a>
 </p>

   I am studying and using the ecosystem of NodeJS, ReactJS, React Native and Typescript technologies.
-I study Full Stack development, but my strong point is Backend with Nodejs and Express, I also have knowledge in SQL database (PostgreSQL and MySQL) and basic knowledge in non-relational database with MongoDB.
+I study Full Stack development, but my focus is Backend with Nodejs, I also have knowledge in SQL database (PostgreSQL and MySQL) and basic knowledge in non-relational database with MongoDB.

 My main language: Javascript.